Stamping Out Poverty

 Our work is humbling in many ways.
 We see the strength and resilience of people living in the most difficult circumstances, persevering and working hard for their families and their communities.
 And we are also humbled by the generosity and devotion of our many supporters, volunteers, donors and allies.
 Without all of them, without all of you – our work truly would not be possible.

-This year, on International Volunteer Day, all of us at Oxfam Canada are so grateful for the work of the Stamp Out Poverty Program, and for all who volunteer selflessly to make the world a better place.
+This year, on International Volunteer Day, all of us at Oxfam Canada are profoundly grateful for the work of the Stamp Out Poverty Program, and for all who volunteer selflessly to make the world a better place.